 We’re also happy to drive our standard ?7 pricing per meal down via subsidised partnerships with the businesses we service,” she says.
 “We also help to drive down prices via sourcing our meals from virtual kitchens, and kitchens without restaurants who have fewer overheads, to begin with.”

 “We use a third-party provider that use non-polluting and carbon neutral bikes to deliver our goods to customers,” says Grover.
 “But, the important thing to remember about us is that we’re not an on-demand service.
 Our logistical requirements are different from the likes of Deliveroo.”

 “We know what companies we have integration points with, and we do single pickups,” says Grover.

-This lifestyle changing aspect is what the Feedr brand is all about, “we’ve actually seen people order their meals a week in advance,” says Grover.
-“Our business is encouraging people to be mindful about their nutrition plans whilst at work, which is a busy time anyway, so having an organised and easy-to-access healthy diet plan takes the edge off,” she adds…
+“We ve seen people order their meals a week in advance,” says Grover.
+“Our business is encouraging people to be mindful about their nutrition plans whilst at work, which is a busy time anyway, so having an organised and easy-to-access healthy diet plan takes the edge off.”

 So, yes Feedr requires a little more proactive work from the customer.
 But their body is going to thank them for it.